contentstack/bulk-publish-entries-assets/README.md

 $ module.exports = {
   publish_assets:{
     environments:['bulktest'],
-    folderUid:"cs_root" //Id of the folder to be published, cs_root for assets }
+    folderUid:"cs_root", //Id of the folder to be published, cs_root for assets
+    bulkPublish: true,
+  }
 }
 ```